alphagov/govuk-import-export-prototype/guidance/get-a-licence-to-export-fish-shellfish.markdown

 s5.
 Check your EHC’s guidance notes to find out if you need your EHC signed by your official veterinarian or an inspector from your [local authority](http://www.gov.uk/local-council). s6.
 Your official veterinarian will be asked to check that your animals meet the requirements of the country you’re sending them to.

+[Question for fact check: how long does it take to get an EHC?
+Is it free?
+Do you have to attach the cerrtificate to the consignment?]

 ###Check if you need a UK catch certificate
 {:#catch-certificate}